vsco/keys/README.md

 In August 2015, it was discontinued as a product for purchase, and is now open source and available for free download.

+Before downloading Keys, remove any pre-existing versions of VSCO Keys.
+For more on the installation process, see: https://vsco.zendesk.com/hc/en-us/articles/203435590-VSCO-Keys-Compatibility-within-OSX-Yosemite-

 ## License

 Keys is released under the GPLv2 (or any later version).
 See full license